caleb-alberto/caleb-alberto/README.md

-I'm a computer science, stack-trace, gdb, vanilla vim, low level enthusiast.
+I'm a computer science, printf debugging, vanilla vim, low level enthusiast.

 I don't like genAI for coding (I only use it to help me make my CMakeLists.txt files).